actions-marketplace-validations/eytanohana_uv-release-tools/README.md

 ## Contributing

 Contributions welcome!
-Please open an issue or PR.
+Please open an issue or pull request.